 Where to look

-This is why we hope that, even if they are useful, as you set about checking the claims people make, you maintain your sceptical reflexes when assessing the accuracy of the data these sources too provide.
+We hope these sources are useful, but we also hope that as you start checking the claims people make, you maintain your open-minded scepticism and assess the accuracy of the data from these sources as well.